Fonta1n3/FullyNoded/Docs/QandA.md

 ## General

+#### Question : Why is there no version for Android yet?

+It is a budget issue.
+Android has bigger security issues.
+Tor is easier on Android.

+#### Further question : Why would Apple not make Tor easier?
+I wouldn’t say its Apple intentionally making it difficult.
+Its just the go to tor framework for iOS is not easy to get working.

+I have `Tor` running fine and you can make normal url requests over `Tor` in the app.
+But when it comes to making url requests to onion sites (eg your nodes hidden service) it only works on simulator.
+I know its possible but I also know i am not the only one who has had this issue, very frustrating bc using your node as a backend via a hidden service is badass.

+Onion Browser has the solution, worst case scenario I can fork it and include the entire codebase in Fully Noded, but I want to try and find a proper solution before I do that.

+On android they have `orbot` and the path to getting tor working to onion sites for devs is easier.

 #### Question : What is your privacy policy and how to comply with GPDR?

 [Here](https://fonta1n3.github.io/privacy-policy/) is the privacy policy.
 It inherently complies with GDPR.